litedao/litemaker-darts/README.md

-# Maker Darts
+# LiteMaker Darts

-Maker Darts is a RANDAO implementation for Ethereum.
+LiteMaker Darts is a RANDAO implementation for Lite.
 Randomization is provided by participants who themselves desire a trustworthy random number.
 Participants are furthermore incentivized to provide unpredictable input, as any observable patterns may be leveraged by other players to obtain